waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Use Rock-types to soak up Normal/Flying hits.

 ## Pokemon Growth Mechanics
-- **Medium Slow Growth Rate:** Pokémon in this group (like Cyndaquil) require more EXP as they reach higher levels, making early leveling feel slower but scaling better later.
+- **Medium Slow Growth Rate:** Pokémon in this group (like Cyndaquil) require more EXP as they reach higher levels.
+Level-ups feel slower but stats scale better later.
+Verified.

-## Completed Areas
-- **Route 30/31:** Defeated trainers, caught Geodude and Bellsprout.
-- **Violet City:** Traded Bellsprout for Rocky (Onix).

 ## Defeated Trainers
 - Route 30: Bug Catcher Don.